rtmigo/prefnotifiers_flutter/README.md

 There are two lines of problem:

 - This code is asynchronous.
-We cannot use such code directly when building a widget.
+We cannot use such code directly when building a widget

 - The same data is now represented by two entities: the `paramValue` variable and the real storage.
-Which is conceptually not wise.
+Which is conceptually not wise

 We suggest using the new `PrefItem` class for the same task: